MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v1.md

 **`overrideParameters`** - **Override Template Parameters**<br>
 `string`.
 Optional.
 Use when `action = Create Or Update Resource Group`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Specifies the template parameters to override.

+To view the template parameters in a grid, click on `...` next to the Override Parameters textbox.
+This feature requires that CORS rules are enabled at the source.
+If the templates are in the Azure storage blob, reference this string to enable CORS, or type the template parameters to override in the textbox.

-Specify the template parameters to override like, <br>-storageName fabrikam -adminUsername $(vmusername) -adminPassword (ConvertTo-SecureString -String '$(password)' -AsPlainText -Force) -azureKeyVaultName $(fabrikamFibre).
+Example: `-storageName fabrikam -adminUsername $(vmusername) -adminPassword (ConvertTo-SecureString -String '$(password)' -AsPlainText -Force) -azureKeyVaultName $(fabrikamFibre)`.

+If the parameter value has multiple words, enclose the words in quotes, even if you're passing the value by using variables.
+For example, `-name "parameter value" -name2 "$(var)"`.
+To override object type parameters, use stringified JSON objects.
+For example, `-options ["option1"] -map {"key1": "value1" }`.
 <!-- :::editable-content-end::: -->
 <br>